Integration documentation: Purview Sensitivity Labels

 Prerequisites

-Two Sensitivity Labels must be created and published in your Microsoft Purview tenant, and assigned to each relevant OneDrive account:
+Two Sensitivity Labels must be created and published in your Microsoft Purview tenant, and assigned to each relevant OneDrive and Outlook accounts, and SharePoint sites::

 See the Microsoft Purview documentation for guidance on creating labels and publishing them via a label policy.